atlantyz/the_cheesery/README.md

 ## The Purpose

-The purpose of this project is to create a database of Texas cheesemakers' cheese products, in addition to categorical cheese data, to find customers a Texas cheese they will enjoy.
+The purpose of this project is to create a database of Texas cheesemakers' cheese products and to find customers of the online concept store, The Cheesery, a Texas cheese that they will enjoy.
 This project consists of the following elements:

 1. **The Database**: Create a database of cheese and cheesemakers from Texas.
 2. **The Texas Cheese Finder**: The Texas Cheese Finder will use a supervised machine learning model to find a Texas cheese for customers based on cheese preferences for our new online cheese shop, The Cheesery.
 Without the ability to taste the flavors offered online, this allows customers to get a list of cheeses similar to their already prefence and keep them shopping locally in Texas.